 EXPENSE TYPE EXPENDITURE DOCUMENTATION REQUIRED PRE-APPROVAL NECESSARY?
 FORMS REQUIRED Skilled Labor (professional operating in their professional capacity) 1) Fill in Workbook.
 2) Cover letter with dates and hours of work, hourly rate, total amount charged and signature of laborer.
-No Workbook Must be an integral and necessary part of the project.
-1) Fill in Workbook.
-Donations - Supplies, Materials 2) Donation letter or invoice with amount of donated material, rate per unit, and total.
+Must be an integral and necessary part of the project.
+No Workbook Donations - Supplies, Materials 1) Fill in Workbook.
+2) Donation letter or invoice with amount of donated material, rate per unit, and total.
 Signed and dated by the donating agency.
 3) Evidence of fair market value (e.g. internet evidence of local purchase, rental rates, etc.).
-No Workbook Donations or use of your own Equipment Fill in Workbook.
-Donation letter or invoice with type of donated equipment, date, hours used, rate per hour (or MDOT rental rate and #) and total.
+No Workbook Donations or use of your own Equipment 1) Fill in Workbook.
+2) Donation letter or invoice with type of donated equipment, date, hours used, rate per hour (or MDOT rental rate and #) and total.
 Signed and dated by the donating agency.
-Evidence of fair market value if MDOT rental rates do not apply.
+3) Evidence of fair market value if MDOT rental rates do not apply.
 No Workbook Mileage for personal or company vehicles 1) Fill in Workbook.
 2) Log that includes name of employee, date, start location, end location, and total mileage for each trip.
 Total of mileage charged for each employee.
 Total of all mileage charged.
 Mileage reimbursement is based on State of Michigan rates for when the expense was incurred.
-No Workbook Meals for employees in travel status 1) Fill in Workbook.
-2) Itemized receipt and proof of payment. limited to State of Michigan meal rates and regulations, universities may use established per diems (must provide per diem policy).
 No Workbook

+EXPENSE TYPE EXPENDITURE DOCUMENTATION REQUIRED PRE-APPROVAL NECESSARY?
+FORMS REQUIRED 1) Fill in Workbook.
+Meals for employees in travel Itemized receipt and proof of payment.
+No Workbook status limited to State of Michigan meal rates and regulations, universities may use established per diems (must provide per diem policy).